(Amazon UK link) |

 Marco, the young protagonist of the book, has been brought up as a Samavian patriot by his father, despite never having been to their native country.
 He is observant and intelligent, and knows when to be quiet.
 He and his father, and their servant Lazarus, live in a poor house, often not having enough to eat.
 But Lazarus still insists on maintaining the highest standards of cleanliness and service.

 Marco, who is encouraged to get to know the surroundings of wherever he is living, becomes friendly with a disabled street urchin known as 'the Rat'.
-Possibly the most unlikely part of the story was the Rat's obsession with Samavia, which he had read about in the papers, and the military way he 'drills' a group of other street boys who are less well educated than he is.
+Possibly the most unlikely part of the story is the Rat's obsession with Samavia, which he had read about in the papers, and the military way he 'drills' a group of other street boys who are less well educated than he is.
 The Rat eventually becomes Marco's aide-de-camp when the two boys travel across Europe to give a 'sign' that will start a revolution in Samavia.

 The eventual ending was obvious from fairly early in the book - I assume the reader is meant to know, as there are so many clues - and I felt that there was rather too much description and philosophising for modern tastes.
 Still, it's quite an exciting adventure, if one doesn't mind suspending reality slightly more than usual for a non-fantasy book, and surprisingly modern in much of its outlook.